 Did you just do mental math?
 I did!

-The amount of contracts needed to hit $1 Millon in government contracts went from six (6) to four (4).
+The number of contracts needed to hit $1 Millon in government contracts went from six (6) to four (4).
 That’s right!
 You could potentially hit $1 Million in government sales with only FOUR (4) contracts.

 2. Fast payment

-Not surprisingly, many of our Clients have heard horror stories about the government not paying the customers.
+Not surprisingly, many of our Clients have heard horror stories about the government not paying their customers.
 When we look into these situations, we often find the reason for declined/rejected invoices is from our client not billing the government correctly or in the format required.
 The invoice instructions are clearly outlined in the contract, yet many companies do not follow directions… Our GovAward stage helps clients to align their requirements before the first invoice.

 3. Trillion Dollar Budget?